PAYONE-GmbH/plentymarkets-7/meta/documents/user_guide_en.md

 ## First steps

-**Note: Before using the plugin, you have to register for a PAYONE account.
+**Note: Before using the plugin, you have to register for a BS PAYONE account.
 [Click here to access the registration form](https://www.psg-projektmanagement.de/bs-payone/).**

 First of all, activate the payment method once in the **System » System Settings » Orders » Payment » Methods** menu.
 More information on carrying out this setting is available on the <strong><a href="https://knowledge.plentymarkets.com/en/payment/managing-payment-methods#20" target="_blank">Managing payment methods</a></strong> page of the manual.